cloudmesh-community/book/chapters/cloud/multipass.md

 #### Windows 10 Home with Virtualbox

 See: <https://multipass.run/docs/installing-on-windows>
-You must have virtualbox installed befor you can set the provider.
+You must have Virtualbox installed before you can set the provider.

 ## Experimenting with Multipass